curl/curl/docs/libcurl/curl_mime_filedata.md

 be NULL to detach the previous part contents settings.
 Filename storage can be safely be reused after this call.

-As a side effect, the part's remote file name is set to the base name of the given *filename* if it is a valid named file.
+As a side effect, the part's remote filename is set to the base name of the given *filename* if it is a valid named file.
 This can be undone or overridden by a subsequent call to curl_mime_filename(3).